ziraddingulumjanly/ML-for-FraudDetection-in-E-commerce/README.md

 This project is licensed under the **MIT License**.
 You are free to use and modify the code for personal or commercial purposes, but please provide appropriate attribution. 📜

----

-## 🙏 Acknowledgments

-The author of this paper would like to express sincere gratitude to his supervisor Professor.
-X whose insight and guidance were the essential part in the development of the this research  . 💡

----

 ### ZIRADDINGULUMJANLI2024